Soak up the romantic beauty of the Isle of Skye and the Far North.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-You head north over the Forth Road Bridge to the charming highland village of Dunkeld.
+You head north over the Firth of Forth to the charming highland village of Dunkeld.

 From here, you head into the Cairngorms National Park and the ancient pine forests of the Rothiemurchus estate.

-You stop for lunch before a short forest walk takes you to the ruins of Loch an Eilein castle.
+If time allows, you'll take a short forest walk after lunch where you'll explore the ruins of Loch an Eilein castle.

 You enjoy panoramic views of Loch Ness as you travel down to the banks of the famous loch, and the village of Dores where you can do some “Nessie” spotting!